rlinsdev/cs50/project/README.md

 ## OAuth project:
 This is a OAuth project solution.
 With this, we will provide to users a single approach authentication.
+Advantage: All the responsibility about cryptography, manage user, security policy, change password...
+All this will be the responsibility of these third part application to handle

 Building with `node.js` (back-end Javascript) application, working with `express APP` (web framework for node.js) with `mongoDb` (NoSql DataBase).
 `Embedded js` was used to get easy to show data.